-Abdullah Gül is the 11th president of the Republic of Turkey and the first modern Turkish head-of-state from an Islamist background.
+Abdullah Gül is the fifth president of the Republic of Turkey and the first modern Turkish head-of-state from an Islamist background.
 Facing intense secularist opposition to his political career, Gül has maintained a focus on democratic reform.
-As prime minister and subsequently as foreign minister, Gül pursued a pro-active foreign policy and largely succeeded in striking a balance between Turkey’s traditional Western-anchored foreign policy priorities and its new interests in the Middle East and the Muslim World.
+As prime minister and subsequently as foreign minister, Gül pursued a pro-active foreign policy and largely succeeded in striking a balance between Turkey’s traditional Western-anchored foreign policy priorities and its new interests in the Middle East and the Muslim world.

 Education and Work

 Gül completed his basic education in his native Kayseri and then went on to study economics at Istanbul University, where he also received his doctoral degree in 1983.
 He then moved to Jeddah working as an economist at the Islamic Development Bank.
 In 1989, Abdullah Gül became an associate professor of International Economics at Istanbul University.
 He decided to enter politics in 1991.

 Gül was a member of both the Refah Partisi (elected to parliament in 1991 and 1995) and then the Fazilet Partisi (elected to parliament in 1999) both of which were outlawed by the Constitutional Court for their violation of the Constitution (especially the principle of secularism).
 He then helped found the Adalet ve Kalkınma Partisi (Justice and Development Party), and was elected to represent Kayseri in 2002.
 He briefly served as Prime Minister (during the period Recep Erdogan was banned from politics), and then assumed the Foreign Minister post from 2003- 2007.